Caleb Johnson: 2014–present

 Soon after Johnson won American Idol he started working on his debut album.
 The album was recorded in three weeks and Johnson collaborated with musicians such as Howard Benson, Aloe Blacc, Brian Howes, Blair Daly and James Michael.
 Testify was released on August 12, 2014.

 After parting ways with his record label in late 2015, Johnson began working on his second album independently.
 The album was set to be released in 2016 but failed to.
 The lead single, "Holding On," was released on February 9, 2016.
 A second single, "Hanging with the Band," was released on April 7, 2016.

 In 2018, Johnson joined Trans-Siberian Orchestra for their winter tour singing on "Three Kings & I."

 On June 14, 2019, Johnson released an album, Born from Southern Ground, as Caleb Johnson & The Ramblin Saints.
 Johnson explained the addition of his backing band on the album: "The Ramblin Saints is my band.
 We decided to add the band name to my name and that would take it more into that rock direction.
-We used people like Bob Seeger and the Silver Bullet Band or Tom Petty and the Heartbreakers as a template.
+We used people like Bob Seger and the Silver Bullet Band or Tom Petty and the Heartbreakers as a template.
 The musicians are from Nashville.
 I have two separate bands a studio band that I use based out of Nashville and my touring band is based out of Asheville."
 The album was produced by Johnson on his own newly created label, Big Johnson Records.

 Johnson's next album, Mountain Mojo Vol. 1, was released on June 18, 2021.
 The album has contributions from Jason Bonham, Tyler Bryant, Josh Sawyer, Audley Freed, Tony Lucido, Mike Webb, Damon Johnson, Gale Mayes, Devonne Michele, and Angela Primm.

-Johnson joined the Neverland Express band of the late American singer Meat Loaf and the late American songwriter Jim Steinman in 2021 and they released Paradise Found: Bat Out Of Hell Reignited released on January 27, 2023 under Deko Entertainment.
+Johnson joined the Neverland Express band of American singer Meat Loaf and songwriter Jim Steinman in 2021 and they released Paradise Found: Bat Out Of Hell Reignited released on January 27, 2023 under Deko Entertainment.
+Johnson toured the United Kingdom along with Neverland Express in May 2023.